 Funding for Post-Graduate Public Interest Positions

 Most individuals are aware of the larger and more well-known funders such as Equal Justice Works and the Skadden Foundation.
 But, there are many other funders depending on the project or type of organization you seek.
-PSJD has a comprehensive list of funding options.
+The Office of Career and Professional Development has a Fellowship Page on its website that provides a wealth of information about the types of fellowships available and approaching the fellowship application process.
+PSJD is a great resource to locate potential fellowship sponsors and learn about a variety of funding options.
 Also WCL awards the JD Distinguished Fellowship to a select group of students who have secured public interest positions.
 If you’ve missed those deadlines or otherwise are looking for other funders, there are additional resources.
 First, if you’ve identified an organization you’d like to work with, speak to them about where they seek funding.

 You may also use the SPIN and SMARTS tools for grantseekers.
-Comprehensive guides and information about how to use these tools can be found on the Office of Grant Administration and Program Development 's MyWCL page.
+Comprehensive guides and information about how to use these tools can be found on the Office of Grant Administration and Program Development 's MyWCL page on the right hand side of the page under Department Documents (Grantseeking Tools).
 In addition, the Office of Sponsored Programs' webpage describes these tools.

 - WCL Grants Office website